Israeli police catch 2 Palestinians who broke out of prison

 For the Palestinians, the fugitives were “heroes” who succeeded in freeing themselves from multiple life sentences.
 Fighting against Israel and taking part in attacks against the Israeli military or even civilians is a source of pride for many.

-In the Gaza Strip as well as in the West Bank, Palestinians have organized sit-ins and joyful gatherings to celebrate the prison break.
+In the Gaza Strip as well as in the West Bank, Palestinians had organized sit-ins and joyful gatherings to celebrate the prison break.

 They escapees included four members of the militant group Islamic Jihad who were serving life sentences as well as Zakaria Zubeidi, a well-known militant leader from the second Palestinian uprising in the early 2000s.
 All of the prisoners are from the nearby city of Jenin in the occupied West Bank.

 As soon as the news about the capture of the two fugitives was confirmed Friday, a flurry of bitter posts expressing disappointment and shock filled the Palestinian social media sphere.
-There was no immediate reaction from the Palestinian Authority or Gaza’s militant groups.
+There was no immediate reaction from the Palestinian Authority, but Abdeltaif al-Qanou, a spokesman for the Gaza-ruling Hamas movement, said despite the re-arrest, the prisoners have “scored a victory and harmed the prestige of the Israeli security system.”

 The escape has exposed major flaws in Israel’s prison service and set off days of angry criticism and finger pointing.
 It has also increased tension between Israel and the Palestinians.